Joc Pederson Player Props: Giants vs. White Sox

-On Wednesday, Joc Pederson (on the back of going 1-for-3 with a home run and an RBI) and the San Francisco Giants face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 2:10 PM ET.
+The San Francisco Giants and Joc Pederson, who went 1-for-5 with a double and two RBI last time in action, take on Lance Lynn and the Chicago White Sox at Guaranteed Rate Field, Thursday at 2:10 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the White Sox.
+In his most recent game he had a one-hit showing (1-for-5) against the White Sox.

 Joc Pederson Game Info & Props vs. the White Sox